-- Your internship supervisor must consult with his or her agency program manager or internship coordinator and decide on the number of weeks and funding availability.
-HACU must be notified of an extension from the agency liaisons in order to process.
-To ensure that the funding is in place, HACU cannot extend a student on the instruction of the student or supervisor. - The request for the extension is made to an HNIP Program Manager who will review the request to determine if HACU-arranged housing is available, if applicable, or if HACU-arranged travel arrangements must be modified.
-HNIP staff will estimate costs and then provide a quote to the agency. - Once the agency approves and provides a modified contract or agreement for the additional weeks, HNIP staff will notify the intern of the approved extension and will make housing and travel plans accordingly.
+- 1. Your internship supervisor must consult with his or her agency program manager or internship coordinator and decide on the number of weeks and funding availability. - 2.
+Secondly, the request for the extension is made to an HNIP Program Manager who will review the request to determine if HACU-arranged housing is available, if applicable, or if HACU-arranged travel arrangements must be modified.
+HNIP staff will estimate costs and then provide a quote to the agency. - 3.
+Thirdly, once the agency approves and provides a modified contract or agreement for the additional weeks, HNIP staff will notify the intern of the approved extension and will make housing and travel plans accordingly.
 Interns cannot report to work during the extension period until they are notified by HNIP staff.